sabneet-bains/sabneet-bains.github.io/about.md

 ---
 layout: default
-title: "About Me"
+title: About Me
 permalink: /about/
 ---

 ## About Me

-I'm Sabneet Bains, a computational physicist with a passion for exploring the intersection of physics and computation.
-This portfolio highlights my projects, research work, and interests.
+I'm Sabneet Bains, a computational physicist passionate about leveraging technology to solve complex scientific problems.
+With projects spanning quantum computing, computer vision, nonlinear dynamics, and more, I blend theory with practical innovation.